The Mojotone 44 Magnum humbucker pickup set! When you see a name like that, there is most likely one thing you have in mind:

 Lead and solo work is practically effortless.
 Both the neck and bridge positions deliver an expressive ability to punch through.
 Harmonics are as easy as falling off a log in ways to make Dime and Vai happy as clams.

 Sweet Fancy Moses!
 How about that?!?
-Quite the polar opposite of Mojotone other recent new release, the Premium Historic Limited 59 PAF!
-By the way, do yourself a favor and grab a set of those Prem Historic Ltd 59s.
-Some of the best PAF clones I have heard!
+Quite the polar opposite of Mojotone’s award-winning ’59 Clone humbuckers.
+Some of the best PAF clones on the market!
 Back to the point… what’s going on in that demo?
-Mojotone had a healthy supply at shredders on staff!
+Mojotone has a healthy supply at shredders on staff!

 The 44 Magnum pickups are good for Hard Rock, Shred, Metalcore, Progressive Rock, Thrash, Extreme Metal, Punk, Djent, Grunge, Nu-Metal, Tech Metal, 80s Metal, and more.